breakersol/ActivityFramework/README.md

 # Activity Framework     ![Build Status](https://img.shields.io/github/actions/workflow/status/breakersol/ActivityFramework/cmake.yml)
 Activity Framework is a lightweight C++ development framework under development.
-It currently implemented compile-time reflection , circular queue , thread pool , Qt-like signal and slot mechanism module , as well as asynchronous pipeline to facilitate the use of special scenarios and other features.The Activity Framework is currently supported on Windows and Linux.
+It currently implemented compile-time reflection, Serialization & deserialization, circular queue , thread pool , Qt-like signal and slot mechanism module , as well as asynchronous pipeline to facilitate the use of special scenarios and other features.The Activity Framework is currently supported on Windows and Linux.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites